munificent/craftinginterpreters/book/calls-and-functions.md

 Before we get to the implementation, we should think about what the stack looks like at the point of a call and what we need to do from there.
 When we reach the call instruction, we have already executed the expression for the function being called followed by its arguments.
-Say our program looks like:
+Say our program looks like this:

 ```lox
 fun sum(a, b, c) {